 Primary duties: Support specialists are responsible for reviewing and solving computer network and hardware problems for a business.
-They can work in a variety of industries to provide general support to a company's employees, or they can work at a technology or software as a service (SaaS) company and provide technical support on user experience issues that require technical assistance.
+They can work in a variety of industries to provide general support to a company's employees or at a technology or software-as-a-service (SaaS) company to provide technical support on user experience issues that require technical assistance.

-Requirements: Support specialists typically obtain a Bachelor's Degree in Computer Science or Information Technology.
+Requirements: Support specialists typically obtain a bachelor's degree in IT or computer science.
 Having a certificate or an associate degree paired with relevant professional experience may also be acceptable.

 Primary duties: Quality assurance testers are technicians or engineers who check software products to see if they're up to industry standards and free of any issues.
 This role is common for gaming systems, mobile applications and other technology that needs further testing and maintenance when recommended.

-Requirements: Many web developers earn an Associate Degree in Web Development or another relevant IT field.
-Some may pursue a Bachelor's Degree in IT or another business field.
+Requirements: Many web developers earn an associate degree in web development or other relevant IT field.
+Some may pursue a bachelor's degree in IT or another business field.
 Others may develop their web design skills through certificate programs or self-paced learning.
 To secure employment, previous experience and a portfolio of work are often required.

 Primary duties: A systems analyst reviews design components and uses their knowledge of information technology to solve business problems.
 They identify ways that infrastructure needs to change to streamline business and IT operations.
 They can also assist technicians in training staff to implement the changes they propose.

-Requirements: A Bachelor's Degree in Computer Science or a related field is often required.
+Requirements: A bachelor's degree in computer science or a related IT field is often required.
 Coursework in business administration, management and finance may help these professionals better apply their IT knowledge to improving business practices.

 Primary duties: Network engineers work on the day-to-day maintenance and development of a company's computer network, utilizing their skills to make the network available and efficient for all employees within an organization.

-Requirements: These professionals typically need a Bachelor's Degree in Computer Science and Information Systems to understand the functions of a network and become familiar with potential solutions needed to maintain one.
-Some employers may also require a Master of Business Administration (MBA) for those who work with other internal stakeholders of the organization to determine the best technology practices.
+Requirements: These professionals typically need a bachelor's degree in computer science or information systems to understand the functions of a network and become familiar with potential solutions needed to maintain one.
+Some employers may also require a Master's of Business Administration (MBA) degree for those who work with other internal stakeholders of the organization to determine the best technology practices.

 Primary duties: A user experience (UX) designer is involved with all facets of product development regarding its purchasing, branding, usability and functionality.
 They collect and review user feedback to determine what a product needs to be efficient, functional and successful.
 They apply this feedback to the design, organization and usability.
 These professionals then monitor the process of testing and revising products until they meet their consumers' high-quality standards.